w0unc/w0unc.github.io/_projects/mmdvm-digital-repeater.md

 An experiment in multi-mode digital repeaters.
 This project involves interfacing an MMDVM controller into a desktop repeater.
-This repeater will operate primarily on DMR and will be linked on-demand to the BrandMeister Network.
+This repeater will run primarily on DMR and will link on-demand to the BrandMeister Network.
-It is also planned to feature a patch into the main WØUNC machine.
+There are plans to feature a patch into the main WØUNC machine.